Boris-Jobs/Boris-Jobs/README.md

-# Introduction to me, boris jobs
+# Introduction to me, Boris
-- 👋 Hi, my name is boris jobs.
+- 👋 Hi, my name is Boris Jobs.
 I got my bachelor degree in Physics from USTB, and I am gonna finish my master of science degree in the University of Hong Kong (Computer Science (Innovative Design and Technology)).

 - 👀 I’m interested in (1) Machine Learning, (2) Mathematics, (3) Business Intelligence;